phuongtran7/Ditto_ActiveMQ/README.md

 ### Start up
 1. Copy the compiled Ditto into aircraft plugin folder in X-Plane.
 For example, `X_Plane root/Aircraft/Laminar Research/Boeing B737-800/plugins/`.
 2. Copy `Datarefs.toml` file into Ditto folder.
 For example, `X_Plane root/Aircraft/Laminar Research/Boeing B737-800/plugins/Ditto/`.
-3. Define the address of the ActiveMQ server and the topics that Ditto should publish under.
+3. Define the address of the MQTT broker and the topics that Ditto should publish under.
 4. Define all the datarefs that the plugin should send the value out.
 5. Start X-Plane.